-Sierra Leone Child With Down Syndrome Labeled ‘Devil Boy’, Rituals Performed To Send Him Back To Devil
+Sierra Leone Child With Down Syndrome Labeled ‘Devil Boy,’ Rituals Performed To Send Him Back To Devil

 Returning her son to the devil

-Aminatta tried to ignore the opinions of her neighbors, but eventually she succumbed to the pressure and agreed to perform a ceremony to send Thomas back to the devil.
+Aminatta tried to ignore the opinions of her neighbors, but eventually, she succumbed to the pressure and agreed to perform a ceremony to send Thomas back to the devil.

 “People were telling me every day that he was possessed and they said that it was because of him my other two daughters had died,” she said.
 “Even my mother wanted me to do the ceremony.
 I was so tired, and they had provoked me so much that when he was a year and two months old, I finally agreed to do the magic which would return him to the devil.”

-Aminatta and Thomas left their village, and traveled four hours away to the countryside in the northern district of Kambia where Aminatta’s mother and sister lived.
+Aminatta and Thomas left their village and traveled four hours away to the countryside in the northern district of Kambia, where Aminatta’s mother and sister lived.

 “I spoke to the sorcerer in the village, and he told me that he could do the ritual,” she explained.
 “I just had to prepare a white satin gown made to fit Thomas and buy six eggs and some flour.”

-According to the myths, children who were born with Down Syndrome, and underwent the ritual, would turn into snakes and slither away back to the devil.
+According to the myths, children who were born with Down syndrome and underwent the ritual would turn into snakes and slither away back to the devil.

 “We put Thomas on the floor, dressed in the gown, and with a circle of eggs and flour around him,” she said.
 “The man made some chants that I couldn’t understand, and we watched Thomas, waiting for him to turn into a snake and eat the food we’d offered him.
 After two hours, nothing had happened, and the sorcerer said that it was because we hadn’t done the ritual correctly.
 We weren’t supposed to do it in a house; we should have taken him out to the bush and left him there.
 So we agreed to do it again, this time in the proper way.”

-A few days later, the sorcerer performed the ritual once again, but this time they placed Thomas in a hole under a cotton tree.
+A few days later, the sorcerer performed the ritual once again, but this time, they placed Thomas in a hole under a cotton tree.
 Following the ceremony, Thomas was left alone to turn into a snake.
 Two hours passed before Aminatta heard her sister shriek outside.
 She ran from the house and saw her son crawling and laughing towards his mother.

 Acceptance